 Each year, the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies organizes programs that enable new and established scholars to further their research and teaching based on the archival holdings of the International Tracing Service (ITS).
 Recently opened as a result of an international campaign led by the Museum, the ITS collection includes over 100 million Holocaust-era documents relating to the fates of more than 17 million people who were subject to incarceration, forced labor, and displacement during and after World War II.

 Digital copies of these records are in the process of being transferred in their entirety to the Museum; currently, the Museum holds digital copies of more than 100 million pages spanning the period of 1933 through the mid-1950s.
 These include prewar and wartime prisoner arrest, incarceration, and transport records from German concentration camp and police authorities; prewar, wartime, and postwar records concerning foreign and forced labor in the German war economy, generated by the Nazi state, individual German firms, and postwar Allied occupation authorities; and postwar Allied records of individuals and families seeking displaced persons status and emigration.

-The Mandel Center and the Wiener Library for the Study of the Holocaust & Genocide (external link) will host the International Research Workshop, “The Holocaust in Eastern Europe in the Records of the International Tracing Service Digital Archive,” at the Museum, July 28–August 1, 2014.
+The Mandel Center and the Wiener Library for the Study of the Holocaust & Genocide (external link) co-hosted fourteen scholars from Europe and North America at the Museum for the International Research Workshop, “The Holocaust in Eastern Europe in the Records of the International Tracing Service Digital Archive.”
+Staff scholars from both institutions moderated research discussions and assisted participants conducting research in the ITS digital archive.

 The Mandel Center and the International Tracing Service in Bad Arolsen (external link) co-organized and co-hosted an international conference, “The International Tracing Service (ITS) Collections and Holocaust Scholarship,” in May 2014.
 This conference brought together scholars who have conducted significant new and original research in ITS collections since the opening of the archive in 2007 and served to illustrate the archive's broad academic research potential.

 2013: INTRODUCTION TO HOLOCAUST STUDIES THROUGH THE RECORDS OF THE INTERNATIONAL TRACING SERVICE COLLECTION AT THE UNITED STATES HOLOCAUST MEMORIAL MUSEUM